stonelouse/rusnrg-insights/README.md

 ## Running end-to-end tests

+!!!
+We have removed cypress due to github workflow issues

 Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.